There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Adam Fletcher decides he needs to do something different after being tear-gassed in Istanbul, so instead of a regular holiday to Italy, he and his girlfriend Annett decide to go to China as a bit of a challenge.
 This tradition continues and they travel through more unusual and dangerous destinations.

 Masaji Ishikawa, half-Korean, half-Japanese, always felt like a man without a country and this deepened when his family moved from Japan to North Korea when he was 13.
 His father, a Korean national, was lured over with promises of abundant work, education for his children, and a higher station in society when in reality, they unwittingly became members of the lowest caste.
 This is his story of 36 years living in North Korea and his struggle repatriating in Japan after a narrow escape.
+This was another good book about escape from North Korea.

 Despite field trips to public executions, daily self-criticism sessions, and hunger as the country-wide famine escalated, Eunsun Kim loved her country as a child.
 By the time she was eleven, her father and grandparents died of starvation and she was on her way there herself.
 This is when her mother decided to flee North Korea with Eunsun and her sister, not knowing the journey would take nine whole years.
 In those years, they were homeless, survived a North Korean labor camp, fell into the hands of Chinese human traffickers and crossed the Mongolian deserts on foot.